Michelle Kelly (skeleton racer): Accolades

 Michelle Kelly's Skeleton accomplishments include 33 World Cup Medals & 22 International medals throughout her Skeleton career, Bronze at the 2000 Winter Goodwill Games, 2003 Continental Champion, 2000 North American Champion, and 4x Canadian Champion.
 She still holds world downtime records at the Calgary, AB and Nagano, Japan tracks, and the start record at the old Lake Placid Skeleton Track.
 Previous downtime records held: Whistler, Canada; Park City, Utah; Lake Placid, NY; Lillehammer, Norway; Winterberg, Germany; Konigssee, Germany, and St. Moritz, Switzerland.
 Michelle was voted Alberta Athlete of the Year - 2003 by the Alberta Sport, Recreation & Wildlife Foundation; Female Athlete of the Year - 2003 by the Grande Prairie Herald Tribune; Inducted to the Wall of Honor – June 2003 at Grande Prairie Composite High School; and voted Female Athlete of the Year - 2001/02 season by the Alberta Skeleton Association.

 Kelly retired in 2013 when she discovered she had Lyme Disease, and had been battling it while still competing since 2010.
 Born in Fort St. John, British Columbia, Kelly now lives in Calgary.

 Broadcasting

 Michelle Kelly's Global Media experience includes:

 Cast - Ice Racer Showdown- Corkscrew Media

 Jan 2015 – Jan 2016

-A new reality show that pits everyday drivers in a series of head-to-head challenges on an exciting ice course.
+A new reality show that pits everyday drivers in a series of head-to-head challenges on an ice course.
 Produced by Corkscrew Media for CMT.